 Tribulation yields patience, experience, and hope.
 Why is hope the result?
 Every difficulty requires a choice.
 We can complain against God, or we can submit to Him and trust Him to manage all things for our good as He promised (Rom.
 8:28).
 But since the present moment is wholly enshrouded by our difficulty, trusting God means that we must wait for the good to appear, and the waiting teaches us patience.
 Then when we finally see the good, we gain experience, in the sense that we now have firsthand knowledge of God’s wisdom and love.
 From this knowledge springs hope, for we have learned that we can trust God’s workings in our lives.
 Such hope is indistinguishable from faith.

 Do you know someone whose faith is especially strong?
 Probably it is someone whose faith has been nourished by suffering.
 Let me tell you the story of my sister Carolyn.
 During my years of wandering away from the Lord when I was a young adult, she was entirely resistant to my influence.
 My arguments against Christianity did not budge her.
 This was surprising, because when I was a young boy, she usually, out of her good nature and soft heart, let me have things my way, although she was thirteen years older.
-In a hundred squabbles over whether we would listen to the Lone Ranger or the Bell Telephone Hour (or some other program of serious music), the final score was a hundred to zero in my favor.
+In a hundred squabbles over whether we would listen to "The Lone Ranger" (my preference, needless to say) or a program of serious music such as "The Bell Telephone Hour," the final score was a hundred to zero in my favor.
 (I may be exaggerating.)
 Yet we were very close.